maartje-git/fun_creations/README.md

 **!
 I'm always up for comments and ways to improve my scripts** :wink:

 disclaimer: pics used are not mine.
-Most are from paxabay, some just random googling
+Most are from pixabay, some just random googling

 ---